 Real estate agents work on commission; typically, the listing agent and the buyer’s agent each make 3% of the final sale price.
 For most agents, that’s all they make; they don’t make a salary to get them through the lean times.

 So in the winter, when there just aren’t many active listings, the agents will not only be able to give you their full and undivided attention— they’ll be very motivated to get a deal done, so they can get paid.

 Still, real estate commission fees are steep, usually making up the largest portion of closing costs for sellers.
-Our partner Clever Real Estate connects sellers to elite agents in their area who’ve agreed to sell their homes for a low, flat fee of $3,000, or 1% if your home sells for over $350,000.
-That’s thousands in potential savings, and Clever agents provide a full service, five star sale experience.
+Our partner Clever Real Estate connects sellers to elite agents in their area who’ve agreed to sell their homes for a low listing fee of 1.5%.
+That’s thousands in potential savings, and Clever agents provide a full service, five-star sale experience.